halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 * Create a special quest for this information and store everything there.
 This approach is easy, but not very flexible.

-* Add your own using data to the save game objects using the blueprint methods on the object.
+* Add your own data to the save game objects using the blueprint methods on the object.
 You have to make sure that you never create collisions, as data in the save game is saved by simple string identification.
 Collision with the plugin data is unlikely, as we store everything either by generated unique IDs or by a long string that includes full path to the quest asset.
 But be careful not to create collisions between your own objects.
 The methods on the save game object are:

     * Get Bool or Default: Return a boolean variable or the default value passed as a parameter if that variable was not yet stored.